nicklalone/CIST_2500/11_CHI_Square/Day2.md

 1. Expected values are calculated with the assertion that H<sub>o</sub> is true
 1. While you are seeking a relationship, the math provides us with a variety of ways variables relate mathematically.
 You can use another measure to understand the impact.

+### 5 Steps for Any Stats Test
+1. Define your null and alternative hypotheses before collecting your data.
+	* As this is a college class, and an introduction, data will usually be provided.
+2. Decide on the alpha value.
+	* For the most part, check the question; however, most of the time it will be .05
+3. Check the data for errors.
+	* I may hide errors in your data but i'll give you a hint about this if I do.
+4. Check the assumptions for the test.
+5. Perform the test and draw your conclusion.

 ---------------- Table of Contents ----------------

 1. [Getting Started](#gs)